javascript-awesome/angular/Providing-communications-with-the-remote-http-using-Angular.md

 * transformResponse – {function(data, headersGetter)|Array.<function(data, headersGetter)>} – transform function or an array of such functions.
 The transform function takes the http response body and headers and returns its transformed (typically deserialized) version.
 * cache – {boolean|Cache} – If true, a default $http cache will be used to cache the GET request, otherwise if a cache instance built with $cacheFactory, this cache will be used for caching.
 * timeout – {number|Promise} – timeout in milliseconds, or promise that should abort the request when resolved.
 * withCredentials - {boolean} - whether to to set the withCredentials flag on the XHR object.
-See requests with credentials for more information.
 * responseType - {string} - see requestType.

 #### All shortcut methods are: